 Perhaps they need to confront the painful truth that they’re unlikely to bring their goals to fruition without the advice of a professional.

 Are you going to continue your business in comfortable ignorance about whether or not your clients truly enjoy their experience with your business?
 Are you hesitant to seek feedback from your clients in the event it uncovers some painful truths about your service, your operations, or your products?
-How are you planning to manage what you don’t measure?
+How are you managing what you don’t measure?

 It’s time to stop kidding yourself that everything is fine.

-It’s time you recognise that client feedback should lie at the core of your practice.
+It’s time you recognise that client feedback should lie at the core of your business.
 If you work with the right solution provider you won’t need to invest too much time or money.
-After all, your focus needs to be on practice growth.
+After all, your focus needs to be on improving the performance of your business in order to achieve growth.

 We have the solution you need.